 There should also be time for co-curricular activities which will help build a strong CV.

-The timetable changes in the upper sixth, when most students will continue with three of their subjects to final A level examinations.
-These pupils either participate in the enrichment programme for two hours per cycle or the Extended Project Qualification (EPQ).
+In the second half of the spring term, for many pupils the timetable will begin to change, as some will decide to focus on taking forward three of their subjects to final A-level examinations.
+These pupils must either participate in the enrichment programme for two hours per cycle or the Extended Project Qualification (EPQ).

 The Enrichment Programme seeks to develop knowledge and skills in such areas which complement and contrast with the pupils’ academic subjects.
 This includes learning a language, developing practical cookery skills and undertaking a Skills for Life course.

 The EPQ is an independent research project.
 Those students who choose to continue with four subjects to A-level may opt to participate in the enrichment programme or EPQ as well.